-An epic work of Russian history from a major new talent.
+An epic new work of Russian history from a major new talent

 It was known as 'the vast prison without a roof'.
 From the beginning of the nineteenth century to the Russian Revolution, the tsarist regime exiled more than one million prisoners and their families beyond the Ural Mountains to Siberia.
 Daniel Beer's new book, The House of the Dead, brings to life both the brutal realities of an inhuman system and the tragic and inspiring fates of those who endured it.
 This is the vividly told history of common criminals and political radicals, the victims of serfdom and village politics, the wives and children who followed husbands and fathers, and of fugitives and bounty-hunters.

 Siberia served two masters: colonisation and punishment.
 In theory, exiles would discover the virtues of self-reliance, abstinence and hard work and, in so doing, they would develop Siberia's natural riches and bind it more firmly to Russia.
 In reality, the autocracy banished an army not of hardy colonists but of half-starving, desperate vagabonds.
 The tsars also looked on Siberia as creating the ultimate political quarantine from the contagions of revolution.
 Generations of rebels - republicans, nationalists and socialists - were condemned to oblivion thousands of kilometres from European Russia.
 Over the nineteenth century, however, these political exiles transformed Siberia's mines, prisons and remote settlements into an enormous laboratory of revolution.

 This masterly work of original research taps a mass of almost unknown primary evidence held in Russian and Siberian archives to tell the epic story both of Russia's struggle to govern its monstrous penal colony and Siberia's ultimate, decisive impact on the political forces of the modern world.